 A wedding community vow of support!

-A Community vow is where we ask your guests to be part of your ceremony with a vow of their own.
+A Community vow is where we ask your guests to be part of your ceremony with a vow of their own, back to you.

 A vow of support for you, the couple.

-Wouldn’t it be lovely to ask them to show their support by making a vow together for you both?
+Wouldn’t it be lovely to ask them to show their support by all of them making a vow together for you both?

 Imagine hearing that resounding YES or We Will echoing back to you.